 Opinions and feedback during the unveil of visual designs have intrigued me for the past 15 years.
 I am regularly surprised by the perception that, if you have a good eye, you can design a website or a brochure.
 And, I am regularly uncomfortable when talented, professional designers patiently explain their points of view, while (sometimes) under attack from non-designers.
 Folks, at the end of the day, most of us are not professional designers.
 Yet, I don’t see the professionals cringe when the work they do is viewed as something anyone can be expert at.
 We need to change all that…

 I’ve talked a lot about the benefits of a talented, internal creative services team for a college campus.
-I usually introduce the presentation by referencing individuals on campus who will say, “I’m not a designer but I designed this brochure and I was wondering if you could just spruce it up a bit.
+I usually introduce a presentation on this topic by referencing individuals on campus who will say, “I’m not a designer but I designed this brochure and I was wondering if you could just spruce it up a bit.
 It shouldn’t take much time.”
-Following that little humdinger is this one, “Hmm…I like the design but it seems busy and it needs too be edgier and we don’t want anyone to have to scroll.”
-By this point, all in my audience are head nodding and we’re ready to have a discussion about managing the design process and soliciting useful feedback.
+Following that little humdinger is this one, “Hmm…I like the design but it seems busy and it needs to be edgier and we don’t want anyone to have to scroll.”
+By this point, all at my presentation are head nodding and we’re ready to have a discussion about managing the design process and soliciting useful feedback.